codeblix-ltd/InterceptSuite/README.md

 > **🚀 Getting Started with Development:**
 >
-> For detailed instructions on building InterceptSuite for each platform, see the [**Cross-Platform Build Guide**](CROSS_PLATFORM.md).
+> For detailed instructions on building InterceptSuite for each platform, see the [**Build Guide**](Build.md).
 This guide includes platform-specific prerequisites, build commands, and troubleshooting tips.

 ### 🤝 Contributing